lolepls/nondeterministic-turing-machine-interpreter/README.md

 U (if the turing machine hasn't completed the computation on a user-defined number of steps.)
 ```

 You can write your own turing machine on a simple .txt file, following the instruction given on the section "Input file structure", or you can just try the interpreter with some of the turing machines provided by me.
-You can find them in the "mt" folder.
+You can find them in the "tests" folder.

 # Conventions